kontena/kontena/docs/references/kontena-yml.md

 # Kontena.yml reference

 Kontena.yml is a file in [YAML](http://yaml.org) format that defines a [Kontena Stack](../using-kontena/stacks.md) with one or more [services]((../using-kontena/services.md)).
-It uses the same syntax and keys for services as a [Docker Compose file](https://docs.docker.com/compose/compose-file/).
+It uses the similar syntax and keys for services as a [Docker Compose file](https://docs.docker.com/compose/compose-file/).
 However, not all Docker Compose keys are supported in Kontena.
 The default name for this file is kontena.yml, although other filenames are supported.

-Each service defined in kontena.yml will create a service with that name prefixed with the stack name.
+Each service defined in kontena.yml will create a service with that name within the stack's namespace, shown as stack/service in the CLI.
 The image key is mandatory.
 Other keys are optional.

-Each service within the same stack is both reachable by other services and discoverable by them at a hostname identical to the service name.
+Each service is reachable by all other services in the same grid and discoverable by other services in the same stack by using the service name as a DNS hostname.
 See [networking](#networking) for full details.

 You can use environment variables in configuration values with a bash-like `${VARIABLE}` syntax.
 See [variable substitution](#variable-substitution) for full details.